Runaway Dreidel! Book Review & Activities

 We’ve collected more resources on our Hanukkah Pinterest Board.
 Find ideas & inspiration here.

-Try This!
-Explore the geography and culture of Israel with our Country Research Project.
+Explore the geography and culture of Israel with our Country Profile Page & Country Research Project.